-Carbon Penalties and Incentives Report Bookmark has been added
+Carbon Penalties and Incentives Report has been saved

 Carbon Penalties and Incentives Report

 Commercial building energy efficiency policies have potential to be more effective, says jointly commissioned Government and property industry study

 Government policy designed to reduce carbon emissions from commercial buildings need to be better understood, more efficiently monitored and easier to enforce, reveals a new report launched today by the Green Construction Board and the Property Industry Alliance, representing the £647bn commercial property industry, and the Government.

 The ‘Carbon Penalties and Incentives Report’, produced by Deloitte, identifies that the inefficient distribution of policies, their perceived complexity and poor enforcement are the main barriers to achieving green growth and reducing emissions in the commercial property industry.

 The report makes a number of recommendations for improving the policy framework:

 - Real estate professionals need to develop a better understanding of environmental matters, and their implications, to integrate them alongside standard legal and valuation concerns.
 Providers of real estate education need to integrate this into their programmes.
 The report indicates that there are economic opportunities that may arise from catalysing a green construction and retrofit industry.
 The study found emerging evidence of benefits for owners and occupiers of green buildings such as lower operating costs, lower risk exposure and increased marketability.